joakimoh/AtomTapeUtils/README.md

 `> ScanTape my_filtered_tape.wav -g my_files_dir`

-The ScanTape utility can also take a CSW file as input should you previously have converted your WAV files into CSW files.
+The ScanTape utility can also take a CSW ro an UEF file as input should you previously have converted your WAV files into CSW/UEF files.
-The utility will automatically detect whether it is a WAV or CSW file.
+The utility will automatically detect whether it is a UEF, WAV or CSW file.
+Default is to detect Acorn Atom program data.
+For detection of BBC Micro programs, use flag '-bbm'.

-For each detected Acorn Atom program file, the following files will be generated and stored in the directory *my_files_dir*:
+For each detected Acorn Atom/BBC Micro program file, the following files will be generated and stored in the directory *my_files_dir*:
-- *program name*.abc - text file with the BASIC program (looks as it would appear when listed on the Acorn Atom)
+- *program name*.abc - text file with the BASIC program (looks as it would appear when listed on the Acorn Atom/BBC Micro)
 - *program name*.dat - hex dump of the same program file (useful if the program includes binary data)
-- *program name*.uef - UEF file that can be loaded into an Acorn Atom emulator like Atomulator
+- *program name*.uef - UEF file that can be loaded into an emulator like Atomulator (for Acorn Atom) or BeenEm (for BBC Micro)
-- *program name* - TAP/MMC "ATM" ("Wouter Ras" format) file that can be stored on an SD memory card (or in the MMC directory of Atomulator) for use with an AtoMMC device connected to an Acorn Atom.
+- *program name* - TAP/MMC "ATM" ("Wouter Ras" format) file (Acorn Atom only) that can be stored on an SD memory card (or in the MMC directory of Atomulator) for use with an AtoMMC device connected to an Acorn Atom.
 Please note that the TAP and MMC is one and the same format.
 A TAP/MMC file can also be loaded into the Acorn Atom emulator from Wouter Ras

 The program name will be used as the file name.
 Any detected non-alphanumeric characters will however be replaced with \_XX in the generated file's name where XX is the hex code for the character.
 If the decoded file is corrupted, then only the .abc and .dat files are generated and the file name base will be *program name*\_incomplete*\_*n1*\_*n2* where n1 and n2 tell which blocks of the program were detected (from block n1 to block n2).
 If a block is just partially detected, the missing data bytes will be replaced with zeroes in the generated files.
 Thus, it is possible to recover partially read files to some extent.

-The utility ScanTAP is similar to ScanTape but instead takes a TAP file as input and extracts the included Atom Tape Files in the same way as ScanTape does.
+The utility ScanTAP (Acorn Atom only) is similar to ScanTape but instead takes a TAP file as input and extracts the included Atom Tape Files in the same way as ScanTape does.

 ### You have written a program on your desktop (myprog.abc) and want to encode it as something that can be run on an emulator or loaded into an Acorn Atom